OZAMNJ/WEMOS-D1-Mini-Travel-Router/README.md

 Go to the Web Installer page: https://ozamnj.github.io/WEMOS-D1-Mini-Travel-Router

-Click Connect, select your USB COM port, and click Install.
+Click Connect, select your USB COM port (you can find from device manager in your pc for your Board from com port section, and click Install.

 Option B: Manual Compilation (Arduino IDE)
 If you prefer to compile the source code yourself to make further modifications: